ResearchComputing/Documentation/docs/storage/petalibrary/zfs_snapshots.md

 # ZFS Snapshots

-## Overview
+## How to access snapshots

 Every PetaLibrary allocation has snapshots enabled by default.
 ZFS snapshots are read-only representations of a ZFS filesystem at the time the snapshot is taken.

-## How to access snapshots

 Snapshots are accessible in the root of the filesystem.
 If, for example, your allocation is located in `/pl/active/rcops`, your snapshots are